 Erroneous data was detected, either in a message that is passing through this part of the system, or in an element of data that was stored earlier and accessed by this part of the system.
-Or it is detected as the result of an operation.
+Alternatively, the error might be detected as the result of an operation.